RedStoneCraftGG/RedStoneCraftGG/README.md

 An advanced beginner programmer who is always curious about making something...

-🔭 I'm currently developing a PocketMine-MP and PowerNukkitX plugin.
+🔭 I'm currently developing a PocketMine-MP plugin.
 Additionally, I often do something quirky for my repositories.

 📖 Currently learning Java, Kotlin, and Go.